Thursday's analyst upgrades and downgrades

 Mr. Quinn increased his price forecast for Northern Bleached Softwood Kraft, the benchmark grade of pulp, for 2017 by $25 (U.S.) to $1,090.
 His 2018 estimate rose $50 to $1,025, while his 2018 projection is up $75 to $1,050 in 2019.

-He also raised Vancouver-based Mercer's 2017 and 2018adjusted diluted earnings per share projections to $1.02 and 98 cents, respectively, from 92 cents and 84 cents.
+He also raised Vancouver-based Mercer's 2017 and 2018 adjusted diluted earnings per share projections to $1.02 and 98 cents, respectively, from 92 cents and 84 cents.

 His target for the stock jumped to $15 (U.S.) from $12.
 Consensus is $14.17.